livekit/chrometester/README.md

 A headless chrome image for simulating LiveKit subscribers.

+## Deprecation notice

+This repo is no longer maintained.
+We no longer recommend using Chrome testers to simulate traffic to LiveKit.

 ## Usage

 It's designed to be used as a Docker image, by passing a few environment variables, ChromeTester will load https://example.livekit.io with parameters that will let it join a room as a subscriber.